-If you have sensitive skin or cautious about allergies, try testing the mascara formulation out on the back of your hand first.
-Although this isn’t 100% fool-proof, it’s still a better-than-nothing test before you try the mascara out on your eyelashes.
+If you have sensitive skin or are cautious about allergies, try testing the mascara formulation out on the back of your hand first.
+Although this isn’t 100% foolproof, it’s still a better-than-nothing test before you try the mascara out on your eyelashes.

 Those with sensitive skin may also want to stay away from additives like parabens, sulfates, and phthalates, which are common skin irritants.

 Instead, use a hypoallergenic mascara and makeup remover if you can’t live without it (again, this is not 100% fool-proof, but it’d greatly lessen the chances of your developing an allergy to its formula).
-If this still doesn’t work, you may need to visit a dermatologist, or keep away from mascara all together.
+If this still doesn’t work, you may need to visit a dermatologist or keep away from mascara altogether.

 3. You’re removing mascara way too roughly